esl/code-beam-america/_trainings/GRiSP-hands-on.md

 published: true

 ---
 This one-day hands-on tutorial introduces participants to GRiSP, GRiSP.io, and Livebook for IoT development.
-You'll learn to securely connect GRiSP boards to GRiSP.io, use Livebook for real-time sensor and actuator control, and explore secure over-the-air (OTA) updates.
+As part of the tutorial, each attendee will receive a free GRiSP2 board, which provides ongoing access to basic functionality for the GRiSP.io IoT platform at no additional cost.
+You’ll learn to securely connect GRiSP boards to GRiSP.io, use Livebook for real-time sensor and actuator control, and explore secure over-the-air (OTA) updates.
 Participants will set up a local development environment, deploy their own software over the air, and experiment with IoT applications live using Livebook.
 Ideal for engineers and developers, this tutorial simplifies cloud-to-edge IoT workflows and distributed computing with real-time data visualization.
+Attendees will be able to continue using their GRiSP2 board and the GRiSP.io platform after the tutorial to further explore IoT development.

 **Tutorial Outline:**